djrobstep/sqlakeyset/README.rst

 Page objects
 ------------

-Paged items/rows are returned in a Page object, which is a vanilla python list, except with an attached ``Paging`` object with the paging information.
+Paged items/rows are returned in a ``Page`` object, which is a vanilla python list extended by an attached ``Paging`` object containing paging information.

 Properties such as `next` and `previous` return a pair containing the ordering key for the row, and a boolean to specify if the direction is forwards or backwards.
-We refer to these pairs as *markers*.
+We refer to such a pair ``(keyset, backwards)`` as a *marker*.

 In our above example, the marker specifying the second page might look like: